ericoporto/ags-manual-wiki/SystemLimits.md

 Some additional limits

+- You should be able to have up to 15 parameters to a function.

 - To ensure the pathfinder always works, your walkable areas should always be at least 3 pixels wide.

 - You'll get an error if you define over 4 KB's worth of variables inside a function.